 - Gross monthly income of $2,700 x .41 = $1,107 can be applied to recurring debt plus housing expenses

-If you want to run your own numbers, feel free to use our superb Mortgage Loan Qualification Calculator.
+If you want to run your own numbers, we offer a Loan Pre-Qualification Calculator.

-Remember these are only guidelines.
-We will be thrilled to pre-qualify you to help you determine how much you can afford.
+Don't forget these ratios are only guidelines.
+We will be happy to pre-qualify you to help you figure out how large a mortgage you can afford.

 Got a Question?